KilianZell/CS502_project/README.md

 ## Getting Started

 ### Google Colab
 This project was designed to run smoothly on Google Colab's free T4 GPU.
 If you wish to run it in Colab, download the [git repository](https://github.com/KilianZell/CS502_project.git) (~ Mo) and place it in your Google Drive.
 Load the data set following the instructions in the section `Data Loading`.
-Simply uncomment the appropriate cells in `main.ipynb` following the provided instructions and run the rest of the notebook.
+Finally, simply uncomment the appropriate cells in `main.ipynb` following the provided instructions and run the rest of the notebook.

 ### Installation
 1. Download or clone the repository: `git clone https://github.com/KilianZell/CS502_project.git`